 The seat that drummers sit on is called a throne.
 Again, unless specifically indicated, these are not included with your drum set purchase.
 Don't skimp here - a comfortable and supportive throne can be one of the most important items of drum hardware you can buy.
 Many consumers forgo the throne purchase to save money, thinking that a household seat or stool will make do.
 This is not the case.
 Drum thrones need to be height adjustable, and the legs are designed to not interfere with the positioning of the foot pedals.
-Drum Ambition members can check out our Special Feature videos on posture and positioning for more information on this.
+Check out this video on posture and positioning for more information on this.

 Unless you have pre arranged otherwise with your retailer, your drum set will come boxed for self assembly.
 By assembly, we mean fitting the drum heads, attaching necessary bolts, and tuning the drums.
 Some bricks and mortar retail stores can arrange to ship your set assembled, but most online stores do not offer this option.
 There is normally a premium for this, as it involves assembly time, and more shipped boxes, which means more cost.
 It's not particularly difficult to assemble a drum set since most come with instructions.
 However, unless you are experienced, the tuning of the set can be difficult.
 There are many online videos that can help you with this.